Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 14:2005:4515h 25m, 5 changes

-Cheap train tickets from Rome to Sachsen (b Ansbach)
+How do I find cheap train tickets from Rome to Sachsen (b Ansbach)?

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.